Populous II: Trials of the Olympian Gods

-A Sega Mega Drive version was released as Two Tribes: Populous II in 1993 ported by PanelComp and published by Virgin Interactive Entertainment.

 Gameplay

 Populous II is considerably more versatile and has a great deal more "divine intervention" effects than the original game.
 Populous would only bestow eight powers on the player but the sequel, Populous II has twenty-nine (30 in the PC version).
 These are sub-divided into six categories of effect: earth, water, wind, fire, plants and people.
 The six categories are linked to a global "manna meter" which needs to be filled to a certain level to enable specific powers for usage.
 Manna is generated by population existing over time - the larger the population, the more manna is generated.
 Use of a power will deplete a set amount of manna and repeated use of the more devastating powers will empty the manna reservoir.

 Similar to the "knight" effect in Populous, each effect category includes a "hero", allowing the player to transform his or her leader into one of six legendary figures in Greek mythology who will wander around the map attacking enemies or perform some other nefarious act.

 If either side controlled a certain percentage of the map, usually 75%, ancient Greek monsters would be unleashed upon the map, such as the Colossus or Medusa, which would wander from one side to another leaving a trail of destruction in their wake.
 This was usually seen as a cue to hurry up and complete the map because the monsters were indestructible and were indiscriminate in who they killed.

 Upon the successful completion of a map, the player will be awarded between one and five small experience points depending on scale of victory, number and types of powers used and length of battle which can then be used to boost capabilities in any of the six categories.
 This will improve accuracy and duration of powers and reduce the amount of manna needed to activate abilities.

 The game features 1000 maps and the player would advance to the next map depending on performance in the battle - an exceptional performance would allow the player to skip several maps; a more unsatisfying performance would bring the player no farther than three or fewer maps.

 One of the effects in the plants category is a deadly fungus that is planted on the ground, changing its shape and killing anyone who steps on it.
-Although the manual does not explain how it grows, it is easy to see that its shape changing obeys the rules of Conway's Game of Life.
+Although the manual does not explain how it grows, it is easy to see that its shape-changing obeys the rules of Conway's Game of Life.